inslichtruecken/gpx/general/how-to-add-tracks.md

 There are further **properties**, which allow for a full structured description of a bog post.

 Supported properties:
-* Title of the Track:           title
+* Title of the Blog post:           title
+* Auuthor:                          Author
 TO DO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 There is one special constraint on blog posts: